 Passengers of a train aren’t the only ones who can sustain an injury in a train accident.
 Train employees and railroad workers are also in harm’s way.
 If you work in the railroad industry and are injured in an accident, you may also have the right to recover compensation.
 However, your path to getting the money you need may be slightly different than other accident victims.

 Many railroad employees are not covered by traditional workers’ compensation insurance policies.
 However, rail workers are generally covered by the Federal Employers’ Liability Act, or FELA.
 FELA was enacted by Congress in 1908 to help injured rail workers hold rail companies responsible or negligent actions.
 If you’re injured on the job, you may have the right to file a FELA claim.

 You won’t automatically be entitled to compensation when you file a FELA claim.
 Instead, you’ll have the burden of proving that the railroad company’s negligence caused your injury.
 It’s important to choose an attorney who has experience handling these complex claims.
 Contact Lavent Law, P.A. if you have been injured on the job while working as a railroad employee.
 We will help you fight for the money you deserve.

 Why Should I File a Train Accident Lawsuit?

 Your life can change in an instant if you’re involved in a Miami railroad crossing accident.
 It’s common for train accident victims to suffer devastating physical, emotional, and financial injuries.
 Filing a lawsuit against a negligent train company can help you to recover the money you need during this difficult time.

-At Lavent Law, our attorneys will aggressively pursue monetary damages on your behalf.
+At Lavent Law, P.A., our attorneys will aggressively pursue monetary damages on your behalf.
 We’ll demand compensation for: